 Diabetes and Celiac Disease

-Download the Printable Version of this Educational Bulletin Published October 17, 2019 What is celiac disease?
+Download the Printable Version of this Educational Bulletin Published August, 2022 What is celiac disease?
 An autoimmune disease which is the result of an immune system response to the ingestion of gluten (a protein found in wheat, rye, and barley) in susceptible individuals.
-This response to gluten damages the small intestine, leading to malabsorption Read More
+This response to gluten damages the small intestine, leading to malabsorption of Read More

 Celiac Disease & Thyroid Conditions

-Download the Printable Version of this Educational Bulletin Published October 17, 2019 Celiac Disease and Thyroid Disease: The Connection Researchers have found autoimmune thyroid diseases to be more common in people with celiac disease than in the general population.
-The reasons for this relationship are not entirely clear, but these are the known facts: Read More
+Download the Printable Version of this Educational Bulletin Published October 17, 2019 Celiac disease and thyroid disease: the connection Researchers have found autoimmune thyroid diseases to be more common in people with celiac disease than in the general population.
+Similarly, individuals who have autoimmune thryoid disease are more likely to develop celiac disease compared Read More

 Celiac Disease and Anemia